secondbit/secondbit.github.com/_posts/2012-10-20-introducing-pastry.md

   - "author/paddy"
 layout: post
 ---
+**Update (11/27/12):** After some discussion, we've renamed the project from its original and ambiguous "Pastry" to "Wendy".
+This gives us a little more freedom to stray from the algorithm where appropriate and build things the way we'd like to without being misleading.
+The post below has been updated to reflect this change, but you're welcome to view the post in its original form [on Github](https://github.com/secondbit/secondbit.github.com/blob/72ca6736b9a4d3e8cb30998ef6ac1ac57599b95b/_posts/2012-10-20-introducing-pastry.md).
+Please [see the blog post](/blog/pastry-is-now-wendy) for more information.

-We're really pleased to be open sourcing something we've been working on for a long time now: [Pastry](/pastry), an implementation of the [Pastry distributed hash table](http://en.wikipedia.org/wiki/Pastry_%28DHT%29) written entirely in [Go](http://www.golang.org).
+We're really pleased to be open sourcing something we've been working on for a long time now: [Wendy](/wendy), an implementation of the [Pastry distributed hash table](http://en.wikipedia.org/wiki/Pastry_%28DHT%29) written entirely in [Go](http://www.golang.org).
 We're only comfortable calling it an "alpha release" right now, so you may not want to run any mission-critical software on it just yet, but it's ready to be kicked around a bit.

 <!-- break -->